amit4184/ezyresource/docs/ec-designer/Product Types/Photobook Designer.md

 **Step 4: Create a New Template**

 * Click - Create New Group to start a blank template
-* A template group allows you to create one base design and resize it for different product sizes
+*
+  The first step is the user has to create a blank template, design it and save it.

+  A template group means after creating one template same template can be resized to other available size orientations which will be then displayed under this base template after reopening, creating a template group.

+  Note : An existing template design can be resized into multiple product sizes.  such template will show all the resized product sizes under it, grouping it for further reference, editing, publishing etc.

 **Note : Resized templates will appear grouped under the original template**